 KRS 117.085 describes how most voters can request a mail-in absentee ballot by using an online portal operated by the State Board of Elections that becomes active 45 days before an election.
-Using this portal requires the voter to enter some personal information at www.govote.ky.gov.
+Using this portal requires the voter to enter some personal information at www.GoVote.KY.Gov for verification and security purposes.
 If a voter does not have the means or the ability to use the online portal, they can call their County Clerk's Office and give their information over the phone and have their data entered into an online system.